26c4u/ELK_stack/README.md

 $ docker pull cyberxsecurity/ansible
 ```

-Then initialize our image with:
+Then initialize the image with:

 ```
 $ docker run -it cyberxsecurity/ansible bash
 ```

 Remember that we have to only run this command once as it spawns a container instance everytime we execute this command.
-We don't want to end up with multiple container instances in our machine.
+We don't want to end up with duplicate container instances in the machine.
 Next time we just need to run `docker start [container name]`.

-Now that we are inside of our ansible container we are going to run:
+Now that we are inside of the ansible container we are going to run:

 ```
 $ git clone https://github.com/26c4u/ELK_stack